 You’re more likely to follow through

 Detox can be a miserable experience.
 If you’re trying to quit opioids, for example, you will likely experience symptoms that feel like a really bad flu for several days.
 These symptoms can include diarrhea, vomiting, shaking, sweating, joint and muscle aches, anxiety, runny nose, and insomnia.
 Many people who attempt to detox at home without medical assistance might make it through a couple of days of these kinds of symptoms and then give up, deciding the pain isn’t worth it.
-It’s very difficult to go through with the withdrawal stage of detox when you know that you can stop the discomfort just by using again.
+It’s very difficult to go through the withdrawal stage of detox when you know that you can stop the discomfort just by using again.
 Detoxing in a facility increases your commitment to sticking to your recovery.

 Detox can be dangerous